 Jim like other POWs wanted to get out of the camp because of the number of POWs dying each day.
 He volunteered, with his high school friend, Sgt.
 Willard Von Bergen to go out on a work detail to rebuild bridges.
 The detail was known to them as The Bridge Building Detail since the POWs rebuilt bridges that had been destroyed – during the American retreat – for the Japanese Engineers.
 This detail was also under the command of Lt.
 Col. Ted Wickord the commanding officer of the 192nd Tank Battalion.
 The detail left Camp O’Donnell on May 1, 1942.

 On the detail with him was his high school buddy Willard Von Bergen.
-Von, as he was known as, had joined the National Guard with Jim.
-It was during this time that he became ill and sent to the new POW camp at Cabanatuan.
+Von, as he was known, had joined the National Guard with Jim.
+It was during this time that he became ill and sent to the new POW camp at Cabanatuan where he died.

 The next bridge Jim and the other POWs were sent to build was in Batangas.
 Once again, the people of the town did whatever they could to help the Americans.
 An order of Roman Catholic sisters, who had been recently freed from custody, invited Lt.
 Col. Wickord and twelve POWs for a dinner.
 Wickord picked the twelve sickest looking POWs.
 Jim must have looked like he needed a good meal because he was one of the twelve men selected by Wickord.